 - Improving functionality of stressed and degenerating neurons

-CDNF has long-term effects in the brain which are related to regulation of gene transcription and maintenance of functionality of dopamine neurons.
+CDNF has long-term effects in the brain which are related to the regulation of gene transcription and the maintenance of functionality of dopamine neurons.

 CDNF Clinical Development Status